TejoSaiSwaroop/BC/Readme.md

 File to file progress will be updated, this repo is also referred by multiple YouTube channels and websites I'll note them down below:
 - [Simply Explained](https://www.youtube.com/@simplyexplained)
 - [Binance Academy](https://academy.binance.com/en/courses/track/beginner-track/blockchain-fundamentals/introduction-to-blockchain-technology)

+-Added detailed notes on mining as well, with the code being explained.